vladikcomper/MegaPCM/docs/1-installation/Sonic-1-Github-AS.md

 And that concludes the basic integration of Mega PCM 2 with Sonic 1's SMPS!

 Run `build.bat` or `build.lua` to build your ROM and test it.
 All music, sounds and DAC samples should work now.

+## Next steps

+While this guide completes basic Mega PCM 2 installation, there are still a few exiting features and refinements your SMPS driver can't use yet!
+To take full advantage of Mega PCM 2 capabilities, with DAC fade in/fade out, pausing/unpausing as well as many QoL improvements, see the [Extended Mega PCM 2 integration guide](../2-advanced-integration/Sonic-1-Github-AS.md).